 She has a demonstrated understanding of the on-the-ground realities and constraints of carrying out strategic planning, evaluation and research, having worked in the non-profit sector for over ten years, most recently as Research and Evaluation Manager at the national food security organization Community Food Centres Canada.

 Engaging citizens and building communities are at the heart of Christie’s career.

 Christie has a strong understanding of the intersection between the governance and practice of building healthy, inclusive, and hopeful communities.
 With over 15 years of leadership experience in the not-for-profit and public sector, Christie is a strategic thinker, planner, facilitator, and diligent project manager with expertise in collective impact, process and outcome evaluation, qualitative research, community engagement, and strategic communications.

 Prior to consulting, Christie co-developed national learning communities at the Tamarack Institute, spearheaded local poverty reduction work, and facilitated hundreds of community-based research and education projects.
-She holds an M.Ed. in Adult Education and Community Development from OISE at the University of Toronto.
+Christie is a Credentialed Evaluator and holds an M.Ed. in Adult Education and Community Development from OISE at the University of Toronto.
 A former Board Member, Christie now sits on the Community Impact Committee of United Way Peterborough and is an active volunteer in the community.